abcboy101/discordtrivia/README.md

 # discordtrivia
-Trivia bot for Discord chat, v0.14
+Trivia bot for Discord chat, v0.17

 Instructions:
 --------------
 - Create file trivia.txt with your questions in the same directory as trivia.js.
+The questions should be in the following format, with one question per line:
+  - What is the fifth word in this question?*word
 - Enter the Discord username and password to be used on lines 4 and 5 of trivia.js.
 - On Windows: Drag trivia.js to the node.exe file to run it.
 On other platforms, go to https://nodejs.org/en/download/ and download the proper binary for your system.
 - Using Discord, type !start into the channel.